okezino/Ktlint-Doc/README.md

 ## Styling
-android set to true donates setting the ktlint ignoreFailures false donate on running the .gradlew ktlintCheck
+android set to true donates setting the ktlint ignoreFailures false donate on running the .gradlew ktlintCheck disabledRules this is ues to disable dome of the ktlint rules

 ```
 ktlint{
     android = true
     ignoreFailures = false
+    disabledRules = [""]
     reporters{
         reporter "plain"
         reporter "checkstyle"